sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 * Set `pvc.volumeClaimTemplate.enabled` to `true`

 #### Secrets
+If you do not wish to the [external secrets operator](https://external-secrets.io/latest/) for providing your secrets into your Nexus Repository pods, then you may use Azure Key Vault directly.
 Azure Key Vault is disabled by default.
 If you would like to store your database secrets and license in Azure Key Vault, do as follows:
 * Set `azure.keyvault.enabled` to `true`.
    * Database credentials